cca/libraries_wagtail/libraries/libraries/settings/readme.md

 base.py — _universal_ settings that are necessary for all builds of the site, regardless of git branch or machine.
 Includes lots of Django filler, installed apps, middleware, loggers, and text field settings.

 dev.py - runs _development_ builds of the site on both the developer's local machine and our development web host libraries-dev.cca.edu.
 Typically used when you're on the dev branch.
-Sets the "email backend" to "console", sets `DEBUG = TRUE`, and uses a dummy cache.
+Sets the "email backend" to "console", sets `DEBUG = TRUE`, and doesn't use caching.

 production.py - runs _production_ builds of the site on the live web host, though sometimes we may test these settings locally.
 Typically used when you're on the `main` branch.
 Uses an SMTP email backend, `DEBUG = FALSE`, and has caching.